jstran9/Sample-Spring-Blog/README.md

 # Sample-Spring-Blog

-This is a work in progress, I need to modify some parts of the code, specifically the CustomAuthenticationProvider.
+This is a work in progress, I need to modify some parts of the code, specifically the CustomAuthenticationProvider class.
+I will also be modifying the css files and javascript files as necessaray.
-I also need to add in AngularJS to perform client side validation for both the registration and login forms.